-Even if you only want to sell online, make sure you have more than just a few pieces to sell.
+Even if you only want to sell online, you'll need more than just a few pieces to sell.
 It's common to think that you can just make pieces here and there as the other ones sell.
-However, in order to gain forward momentum, you'll want to start with a healthy inventory.
+However, in order to gain forward momentum, you need to start with a healthy inventory.
 Then make sure you continue adding pieces regularly for the first few months.
 This will help potential customers take your business more seriously.

 5. Master Photography

-To have your jewelry business stand apart from others, you'll want to master photography.
+To have your jewelry business stand apart from others, photography is important.
 Well-composed, properly lit photography is an important skill to perfect even if you plan on selling locally.
 You may plan to sell at craft shows exclusively, but you'll still want to maintain some online presence to connect with previous and potential customers.
 Having professional-looking photos for these platforms will help.

 6. Get Social for Free Marketing

 Take some online courses to learn how to take your social media presence to the next level.
-It used to be having a fantastic website and blog were the primary ways small jewelry businesses marketed themselves.
-Nowadays, you can get away with not having a website and just maintaining an active social media presence.
+While a fantastic website and blog were once the primary ways small jewelry businesses marketed themselves, nowadays, you can get away with not having a website and just maintaining an active social media presence.
 Become your own PR person and reach out to bloggers and influencers to see if they're willing to share your jewelry with their followers.

 The two words to remember here are consistency and cohesiveness.
 Keep your feeds consistent with your brand and limit personal posts.
 Make sure you post at least a few times a week so you don't lose touch with your target audience.
-Schedule posts in advance and take advantage of free tools if needed.
+Schedule posts in advance and take advantage of free tools.